IanMosur06/9_README_Generator/Node/README.md

 ## Usage
-     This file takes the users information and turns it into a filtered readme file.
+    This repository will create and generate a README file with all the information you fill in.
 ### Testing
-    To run test on this project type node index.js into the terminal in the correct directory.
+    To run test on this project open the terminal for the correct directory and type "node index.js"
 ## Installation
-    1. Clone down the repo.
-2. Make sure you have Node.js already installed on your device, if you don't already please navigate to nodejs.org and download then continue.
-3. Open to the repo in your terminal and run npm i to download inquirer.
+    Making sure you have Noda.js already downloaded, open up the terminal for the correct directory and type in npm i inquirer to download inquirer.
 ## Credits
-    Google will always be the biggest contributer out there!
+    Google will always be the biggest contributor!
 ## License
     The MIT License (MIT)
                 Copyright © 2022 [COPYRIGHT OWNER]